t2civ/astropolis_sdk/public/data/tables/README_AI_CHATS.md

 Please note that the prices for hydrogen seem unusually high due to the low density of hydrogen and the conversion from gallons to metric tons.

+****

+I sure as hell don't know if I can copyright this file, but...
+Astropolis is a registered trademark of Charlie Whitfield in the US.